wdtinc/mapbox-vector-tile-java/CONTRIBUTING.md

 # Contributing/Development

-Feedback and pull requests are welocome.
+Feedback and pull requests are welcome.
 See below for details.

 ## Pull Request Guidelines